da0x0/BurpCraft/README.md

    Open the **BurpCraft** tab in Burp Suite and explore its intuitive GUI designed to streamline your payload management.

 2. 🌐 **Fetch Ready-to-Use Payloads**
-   Instantly pull security testing payloads from popular GitHub repositories with a single click.
+   Instantly pull security testing payloads from popular GitHub repository with a single click.

 3. ✏️ **Customize Your Payloads**
    Tailor the fetched payloads to fit your specific testing scenarios.
 Add, edit, or tweak them as per your requirements.